Spal13/spal13.github.io/README.md

 #### Bump Sensors
 The system uses snap-action SPDT mechanical switches as bump sensors to detect collisions with obstacles.
 Each switch is connected with an external pull up resistor that we integrated into the cable/harness of each bump sensor, creating an active low digital input to the microcontroller.
 Two sensors (left and right) were placed in the front of Romi and was used to detect which side of the robot encountered an obstacle.
 When the switch is pressed, the input is pulled low, indicating the Romi has bumped into an obstacle.
 #### Battery Sensing
 We included sensing of the battery voltage to display the SOC of our batteries as well as generate a GAIN scaler that we could apply to our motor gains as the batteries discharged.
+The gain scaler was never implemented.
-Because the battery voltage was larger than the maximum input voltage of 3.3V, a voltage divider was used to scale down the voltage from a maximum voltage of approximately 9V to approximately 2.93V
+Because the battery voltage was larger than the maximum input voltage of 3.3V, a voltage divider was used to scale down the voltage from a maximum voltage of approximately 9V to approximately 2.93V.

 ### Control System
 #### STM32 w/ Shoe of Brian